DILCISBoard/E-ARK-AIP/index.md

 which is used to disseminate digital objects to the requesting user.

-This document is specification of the E-ARK Archival Information Package format (E-ARK AIP, in the following named shortly AIP).
+This document is specification of the E-ARK Archival Information Package format (E-ARK AIP, subsequently referred to as AIP).
 It defines requirements and guidelines for creating AIPs which are adequate to store information packages for the long term.
 The key objectives of this format are to:

 - define the AIP format as an extension of the E-ARK CSIP so that it is suitable for the long-term storage of a wide variety of data types, such as document and image collections, archival records, databases or geographical data.
-- recommend specific ways of using metadata standards related to the preservation aspects of the AIP.
+- recommend specific ways of using metadata standards to improve interoperability with regard to the use of long-term archiving standards.
-- specify a form of packaging AIP container files while ensuring that the format is suitable to store large quantities of data.
+- specify a form of packaging AIP container files while ensuring that the format is suitable for the storage of large quantities of data.

 # Relation to other documents